-s) New standards and interpretations not yet adopted
+r) New standards and interpretations not yet adopted

-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 July 2014, and have not been applied in preparing these financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 July 2014, which have been deemed to not be material and have not been applied in preparing these financial statements.
 Those which may be relevant for the Company are set out below.
 The Company does not plan to adopt these standards early.